Hastings Highlands

-Hastings Highlands is a township in the Canadian province of Ontario.
+Hastings Highlands is a township municipality in the Canadian province of Ontario.

-Located in the northernmost portion of Hastings County, the township had a population of 4,078 in the 2016 Canadian census.
+Located in the northernmost portion of Hastings County, the municipality had a population of 4,385 in the 2021 Canadian census.
 Big Mink Lake is one of many lakes located in Hastings Highlands.

 Communities

-The township's administrative and commercial centre is the community of Maynooth, located at the junction of Highway 62 and Highway 127 north of Bancroft.
+The municipality's administrative and commercial centre is the community of Maynooth, located at the junction of Highway 62 and Highway 127 north of Bancroft.

-The township also comprises the communities of Baptiste, Bell Rapids, Birds Creek, Centreview, Graphite, Greenview, Hickey Settlement, Hughes, Hybla, Lake St. Peter, Maple Leaf, Maynooth Station, McAlpine Corners, McGarry Flats, Monteagle Valley, Musclow, Purdy, Scotch Bush, Scott Settlement and York River.
+The municipality also comprises the communities of Baptiste, Bell Rapids, Birds Creek, Centreview, Graphite, Greenview, Hickey Settlement, Hybla, Lake St. Peter, Maple Leaf, Maynooth Station, McAlpine Corners, McGarry Flats, Monteagle Valley, Musclow, Purdy, Scotch Bush, Scott Settlement and York River.